Estimated reading time: 6 minutes

 - Drug And Alcohol Counselors: Helping Patients Say “No” to Drugs and Alcohol and “Yes” to Life

-According to the Bureau of Labor Statistics, in 2019, the median salary for a full-time, experienced drug and alcohol counselor was $46,240.
+According to the Bureau of Labor Statistics (as of December 2020), in 2019, the median salary for a full-time, experienced drug and alcohol counselor was $46,240.

 The job outlook for individuals seeking work in this field is also strong.
 The BLS anticipates its growth rate at 25% for the next ten years.
 This is more than six times the average growth rate for all occupations.

 If you’re looking to enter the field, these long term financial benefits are appealing.
 However, you’re also looking forward to a career as an entry-level alcohol and drug counselor because it will allow you to help others.